matthieuSolente/mso-faux-absolute-generator/README.md

 ## Windows 10 & 11

 On these two mailboxes, the text remains under the image and is therefore hidden.
 One solution is to code the thing differently, using mso-element-wrap:none. and reversing the order.
 That is, instead of having the image and then the text with the property mso-element-wrap: no-wrap-beside on the elements, we have first the text block, with an mso-element-wrap:none and then the image.
-As mentioned above, floating positioning works on Windows 10Mail if you do this, but you have a positioning problem, because Outlook forces left alignment
+As mentioned above, floating positioning works on Windows 10Mail if you do this, but you have a positioning problem, because Outlook forces left alignment.

+Please note, however, that on the new version of Windows 10 & 11, the first version of mso-faux-absolute works perfectly.
+As the new version of Windows Mail will be gradually implemented during 2024, it seems pointless to me to waste time finding a solution.

 ```
 <span style="mso-element-wrap:none;mso-element-left:center;font-size:0;"></span>